Gideon Elementary School

-Home to XX students, XX staff and faculty, and named after Edward Gideon, a career educator and former Superintendent in Philadelphia, Edward Gideon Elementary is committed to joining BRIDGE in building happier and healthier communities by nurturing and motivating their students to be inspired and prepared citizens.
+Home to incredible students, staff, and faculty, and named after Edward Gideon, a career educator and former Superintendent in Philadelphia, Edward Gideon Elementary is committed to joining BRIDGE in building happier and healthier communities by nurturing and motivating their students to be inspired, aware, and prepared citizens.

 BRIDGE loves community schools.
 We hope you do, too.
 Join us in raising $2,475 to bring BRIDGE to Edward Gideon Elementary in Spring 2018.

 Edward Gideon Elementary school was designated a City of Philadelphia community school in 2016.
 After extensive outreach and feedback collection led by the community school coordinator and assisted by the community school committee, the following priorities were identified for the school.

 - Increase safety in the school and surrounding environment

 - Increase resources for families, including access to health services